-8. Prior to TCC, the Secretariat shall compile information received from Members and CNCPs including through their Annual Reports, any data collections of the Commission (e.g., reports from observers, Vessel Monitoring Systems, High Seas Boarding and Inspections, high seas transshipments), and, where appropriate, any other relevant information relating to the performance of NPFC CMMs available to the Secretariat, and shall prepare a Draft Compliance Report.
-The Draft Compliance Report shall:
+- 9. Prior to TCC, the Secretariat shall compile relevant data and information received from Members and CNCPs, including through their Annual Reports, any data collection source held by the Commission (e.g., reports from observers, Vessel Monitoring Systems, High Seas Boarding and Inspections, and high seas transshipments), communications with Members and CNCPs and, where appropriate, any other relevant information relating to compliance with NPFC CMMs available to the Secretariat.
+The Secretariat shall then prepare a Draft Compliance Report. - 10.
+The Draft Compliance Report shall: - (a) Present all available relevant data and information relating to each Member's or CNCP's implementation of and compliance with each obligation under the Convention or CMMs listed in Annex II and identify the data and information sources. - (b) Identify the areas of potential non-compliance for each Member and CNCP for the obligations listed in Annex II for the current assessment year, and any areas of potential repeated non-compliance with a particular obligation for two or more consecutively assessed years where Members do not fulfill their obligations including imposed sanctions to those vessels in violation of the CMMs adopted by the Commission, or as determined by the Commission.